Kaa Platform advantages

 Open IoT protocols

-The Kaa platform supports messaging with the devices via MQTT and CoAP.
+The Kaa platform supports messaging with the devices via MQTT.
 These two are widely used IoT protocols that have dozens of implementations for all mainstream languages.

 Application-level protocols of Kaa by default use widespread JSON encoding available in all programming languages.